f-corvaro/42.common_core/ft_printf/README.md

 <p align="justify">

 This assignment is made with the purpose of write a library that contains ft_printf(), a function that will mimic the original printf() from libc.
-When the assignment is successfully completed, you can add this function to your libft, which you can use in the future projects.
+I will use the libft library with the purpose of recreate my own library for the next projects.
 An in-depth study is about the variadic functions.

 <p>
 <br>